SteeltoeOSS/Samples/Configuration/src/Simple/README.md

 1. Clone this repo. (i.e. git clone https://github.com/SteelToeOSS/Samples)
 2. cd samples/Configuration/src/Simple
-3. Install DNX 1.0.0-rc1-final/update1.
-Install either the coreclr and/or clr runtimes.
-4. Add a DNX runtime to your path. (e.g. dnvm use 1.0.0-rc1-update1 -r clr)
+3. Install .NET Core SDK
+4. dotnet restore --configfile nuget.config
-5. dnu restore
+5. dotnet run
-6. dnx web

 # What to expect
 After building and running the app, you should see something like the following: